-We’ve prepared a one-page extra vocabulary worksheet to focus on idioms and phrases around money.
+We’ve also prepared a short extra vocabulary worksheet to focus on idioms and phrases around money.
 Actually, the common denominator is names for American money.
 Your students will learn what a penny, nickel or dime is and more importantly discover such phrases as put in your two cents, make a quick buck, worth every penny.
 As usual, the worksheet ends up with some discussion points so that your students can use newly acquired language.
+See it here.

 WORKSHEETS TO DOWNLOAD

 E-LESSON PLAN (for teaching online) + EXTRA WORKSHEET